kubecost/docs/install-and-configure/install/kubecostv2.md

 Next, ensure that you are configuring the cloud integration via the `cloud-integration` secret and `.Values.kubecostProductConfigs.cloudIntegrationSecret` Helm value.
 This is now the only supported way of configuring your cloud integration

-### Resetting Aggregator StatefulSet Data
+### Resetting Aggregator StatefulSet data

-When deploying the Aggregator as a StatefulSet, it is possible to perform a reset of the aggregator data.
-The aggregator itself doesn't store any data, and relies on object storage.
+When deploying the Aggregator as a StatefulSet, it is possible to perform a reset of the Aggregator data.
+The Aggregator itself doesn't store any data, and relies on object storage.
 As such, a reset involves removing that Aggregator's local storage, and allowing it to re-ingest data from the object store.
 The procedure is as follows:

 1. Scale down the Aggregator StatefulSet to 0
-2. When the aggregator pod is gone, delete the aggregator-db-storage-xxx-0 PVC
+2. When the Aggregator pod is gone, delete the `aggregator-db-storage-xxx-0` PVC
 3. Scale the Aggregator StatefulSet back to 1.
 This will re-create the PVC, empty.
 4. Wait for Kubecost to re-ingest data from the object store.
 This could take from several minutes to several hours, depending on your data size and retention settings.